 Kiran has worked in different assignments in Government of India, Government of Kerala and Rajasthan.
-She has been District Collector of two districts and Divisional Commissioner of Jaipur and Jodhpur.
-The National Productivity Council NPC and NABARD have recognized her with National awards for her administrative and developmental initiatives.
+She has been District Collector of two districts and Divisional Commissioner of Jaipur, Jodhpur and Ajmer.
+The National Productivity Council NPC and NABARD have recognized her with National awards for her developmental initiatives.

-Kiran's artwork" Poojatime" was been selected for exhibition at the most famous and most visited Le Louvre Museum in Paris France in Dec 2012.
-Kiran has been recently honored with the "Nari Prathibha Samman" in 2012 and was conferred with the" Kala Samridhi Award in 2010, " Artist of the Year 2009" and “Special Achiever Award 2009".
-She was also given the “Kala Shiromani Award" in 2008.
-One of her paintings on the ‘Famine’ depicting its impact on women and children in India won the National Award in 2003.
+Kiran's artwork" Three Generations" has been selected for the exhibit at the most famous Carrousel de Louvre Paris France in Dec 2013 and also " Poojatime" was exhibited at Le Louvre Museum in Paris in Dec 2012.
+Recently Kiran has been honored with National Award in Nov 2013.
+In July 2013, Kiran has been recognized for her achievements in the International Vaish Sammelan.
+She has been honored with the " Unnat Bharat Sewa Shri Award 2013 " Rajasthan Gaurav 2013" and "Nari Prathibha Samman" in 2012," Kala Samridhi Award in 2010, " Artist of the Year 2009", “Special Achiever Award 2009" and “Kala Shiromani Award" in 2008.
+One of her paintings on the ‘Famine’ depicting its impact on women and children won the National Award in 2003.
 Another painting ‘Matters of Heart' was commended in the All India Fine Arts Exhibition in 2004.
-The Times of India has brought out a trilogy of books “Beyond Strokes",” Kiran's Art Renderings" and "Women - God's Finest Creation" based on themes in her artworks.
+The Times of India has brought out a series of books on her artworks.

 read more »